deepaksood619/deepaksood619.github.io/docs/management/project-management/intro.md

 ## RACI Matrix

-Aresponsibility assignment matrix(RAM), also known asRACI matrix orlinear responsibility chart(LRC), describes the participation by various [roles](https://en.wikipedia.org/wiki/Role) in completing [tasks](https://en.wikipedia.org/wiki/Task_(project_management)) or [deliverables](https://en.wikipedia.org/wiki/Deliverable) for a [project](https://en.wikipedia.org/wiki/Project) or [business process](https://en.wikipedia.org/wiki/Business_process).
-RACI is an [acronym](https://en.wikipedia.org/wiki/Acronym) derived from the four key responsibilities most typically used: **responsible, accountable, consulted, andinformed**.It is used for clarifying and defining roles and responsibilities in cross-functional or departmental projects and processes
+A responsibility assignment matrix (RAM), also known as RACI matrix or linear responsibility chart (LRC), describes the participation by various [roles](https://en.wikipedia.org/wiki/Role) in completing [tasks](https://en.wikipedia.org/wiki/Task_(project_management)) or [deliverables](https://en.wikipedia.org/wiki/Deliverable) for a [project](https://en.wikipedia.org/wiki/Project) or [business process](https://en.wikipedia.org/wiki/Business_process).
+RACI is an [acronym](https://en.wikipedia.org/wiki/Acronym) derived from the four key responsibilities most typically used: **responsible, accountable, consulted, and informed**.
+It is used for clarifying and defining roles and responsibilities in cross-functional or departmental projects and processes

 <https://en.wikipedia.org/wiki/Responsibility_assignment_matrix>